jklundell/KCMutableDictionary/README.md

 3. Mutable values may be stored in KCMutableDictionary, but they will be saved in the keychain as their immutable variants.

 4. Reads are fast, but writes are slow.

+KCMutableDictionary was inspired by Mark Granoff's [granoff/Lockbox](https://github.com/granoff/Lockbox) and a suggestion by [Ernesto Rivera](https://github.com/rivera-ernesto).